 We’ve heard all about fake news but fake wedding guests?
-C’mon, is nothing sacred anymore.
-As ridiculous as it sounds this story is not unique, but there is a twist.
+C’mon, is nothing sacred anymore?
+As ridiculous as it sounds, this story is not unique, but there is a twist.

 Mr. Wang, for reasons only he knows, decided to hire two hundred fake wedding guests to represent his family and friends for his big day.
 The pretend friends were mostly poor students and migrant workers being paid 80 yuan ($12) each and the promise of free food.
 The bride, Ms. Liu?
 She had absolutely no idea.

 Ms. Liu, 29, became suspicious as she mingled with guests at the wedding reception.
-In every case of chatting to her grooms wedding invites she was greeted with the line—we’re just friends.
-Ms. Liu raised the alarm when she discovered none of Mr. Wang’s family were present and even his parents had failed to show up for their son’s biggest day.
+In every case of chatting to her groom’s wedding invites, she was greeted with the line—we’re just friends.
+Ms. Liu raised the alarm when she discovered none of Mr. Wang’s family were present, and even his parents had failed to show up for their son’s biggest day.

 So what happens when you invite fake guests to a wedding in China?
-You’re arrested of course.
-An extreme reaction, maybe, but in hindsight there may be a case to answer.
+You’re arrested, of course.
+An extreme reaction, maybe, but in hindsight, there may be a case to answer.

 Allegedly Mr. Wang borrowed up to 1.25 million Yuan ($181,000) from Ms. Liu’s family during their courtship.
 This figure includes 700,000 yuan ($101,000) as a dowry.
 So, in theory, Mr. Wang would have made a healthy profit after paying out only $2400 for his wedding guests, roughly $178,000.
-That’s works out at $59,000 for each year he was dating Ms. Liu.
+That works out to $59,000 for each year he was dating Ms. Liu.
 A tidy sum indeed.

 To add insult to injury, it now appears that Mr. Wang also lied about his age.
 Reports suggest he is only 20 years old and below the legal marrying age for men in China.